thybag/JSnip/readme.md

 The alt attribute of each image is used as the caption.

 Other Attributes:
-itemprop: crossFade (expermental transition type)
+data-animation: crossFade (expermental transition type)

 Example: